miurt/betting_challenge/README.md

 - [x] login/signup functions (only login is needed, no password)
 - [x] Admin mode for updating games and results of the games
 - [x] *Accessed though NavBar*: Communities and leaderboards (each community page has their leaderboard: ranked, sorted and paginated as stated in challenge)
-- [x] User can join up to 5 comunities and create their own (as long as it is under 5), there is a separate page for that
+- [x] User can join up to 5 comunities and create their own, that they automatically join (limit for joining: 5 communities per user), there is a separate page for that
 - [x] *Accessed though NavBar*: Dashboard with today's games and leaderboards previews for each community
 - [x] *Accessed though NavBar*: List of all games in Euro 2024 with possibility to bet on the game
-- [x] Funciton for betting, logic for updating points
+- [x] Funciton for betting on games, logic for updating points after a game finishes (8, 6, 4, 0 according to challenge)
 - [x] Custom Widget for showing Leaderboards
 - [x] Another Paginated DataTable Widget (for games listing) was taken from [here](https://github.com/bobwatcherx/FletPaginatedTable/tree/master)
 - [x] Storage of data in firestore